grailbio/reflow/README.md

 **Tracing**

-The `*.trace` files in `$HOME/.reflow/runs` can be viewed using Google Chrome's built in trace viewer at: `chrome://tracing/`.
+The `*.trace` files in `$HOME/.reflow/runs` can be viewed using Google Chrome's built-in trace viewer at: `chrome://tracing/`.
 Use the `Load` button to select the `*.trace` file and click on traced events to see additional information.
+For more information on the trace visualization, see [`doc/tracing.md`](doc/tracing.md).

 Alternatively, the trace files are just json, so they can be viewed directly.